Alhambra de Granada - Albaicín

 Patio de los Arrayanes, 5th of March 2019.
 Photo: Casper Molenaar.
 With my oldest son at the age of twelve.

-Patio de Diraxa a century ago.
+Patio de Daraxa a century ago.
 Photo: Kurt Hielscher

-Patio de Diraxa: check the trees.
+Patio de Daraxa: check the trees.
 5th of March 2019.
 Photo: Casper Molenaar.

-Mirador de Diraxa, 5th of March 2019.
+Mirador de Daraxa, 5th of March 2019.
 Sometimes it is hard to make the exact same shot when there's a lot of movement surrounding you.
 Photo: Casper Molenaar

 Today's name of this characteristic street is Carrera del Darro and it is situated at the leftbank of the Darro river, just between the Albaicín neighboorhood and the worldfamous Alhambra de Granada.
 Kurt Hielscher did not make his photo from the street but probably from one of the balconies of the streets houses.
 Strolling this street to the east one leaves behind the lively city centre of Granada with its bars and restaurants.
 The walk becomes even more special when one turns left up through Albaicín.
 Every few dozens of meters one can look down back on this quarter and up to the impressive Alhambra.
 There are viewpoints all over the place and another reward of the "climb" is a look at the snowy tops of the Sierra Nevada.